rack4java/rack4java/README.md

 to all levels of java web software.

-That's not to say that a servlet server can't make use of Rack4Java, it just needs a Servlet which passes through requsts and responses from the complex and largely untestable Servlet API to the much simpler Rack API.
+That's not to say that a servlet server can't make use of Rack4Java, it just needs a Servlet which passes through requests and responses from the complex and largely untestable Servlet API to the much simpler Rack API.
-I have added [Some code to do this][6] to GitHub.
+I have added [Some example code to do this][6] to GitHub.

 # How It Works